 What You Need:

 Cold Brew coffee is very versatile, you can have it black over ice, or dilute it with milk.
-Or if you are feeling fancy you can add some sparkling water or turn it into a frappe.
+Or if you are feeling fancy you can add some sparkling water or turn it into a frappe using a frappe maker.
 Serve it in a chilled glass with some ice cubes and add:

 Adjust as necessary according to how strong you like your coffee

-We love Lifeboost Coffee, which offers high quality, organic single origin beans.
-Or Coffee Bros blend is delicious as well!
-If you are a Cold Brew devotee looking to spice it up a bit give Trade Coffees subscription a go!
-It’s a great way to sample different beans and find the best coffee beans for cold brew.
+We love Lifeboost Coffee, which offers high-quality, organic single-origin beans.
+Or the Coffee Bros blend is delicious as well!
+If you are a Cold Brew devotee looking to spice it up a bit give Trade Coffee’s subscription a go!
+It is a great way to sample different beans and find the best coffee beans for cold brew.